RaghavSaxena96/Mask-Detection-on-Face/README.md

 # Mask-Recognition-on-Face

-Recognize wheather a Person is wearing mask or not
+Recognize whether a Person is wearing mask or not

 Inspired by - https://www.pyimagesearch.com/pyimagesearch-gurus/